bufemc/a1fbox/README.md

 # Airport1 Fritzbox Tools

-Fritz!Box tool set by [Airport1], e.g. connect and parse the call monitor, phonebook handling, call blocking.
+Fritz!Box tool set by [Airport1], e.g. parse the call monitor, phonebook handling, automated call blocking.

 ### Ingredients
 - CallMonitor: connect and listen to call monitor on port 1012 of the Fritzbox